mdjaffardjy/AnalyseDonneesNextflow/README.md

 In this repository are presented multiple tools :

-- The main one __'Nextflow analyzer'__ allows users to extract information (info on processes or and the structure) of a single or multiple Nextflow workflows.
+- The main one __Nextflow analyzer__ allows users to extract information (info on processes or and the structure) of a single or multiple Nextflow workflows.
 This tool is found here at the root.
-- The second one __'ProSim'__ allows users to compare processes following different hypotheses, it is presented and is found [here](/Analysis/Similarity%20Processes/)
+- The second one __ProSim__ allows users to compare processes following different hypotheses, it is presented and is found [here](/Analysis/Similarity%20Processes/)
 - The final one _#TODO -> Clémence_

 Main contributors are: